 - Lytham Railway Station

-– All the public seating and flower planters are being repainted by the teams from Kirkham Open Prison with stain, brushes etc paid for by Fylde Borough Council.
+- Repainting all the public seating and flower planters by teams from Kirkham Open Prison with stain, brushes etc paid for by Fylde Borough Council.

-Our total aim is to make Lytham a better place for both residents and visitors.
+The aim of Lytham In Bloom is to make Lytham a better place for both residents and visitors.

 - Gold award winners 2010 and 2012.

-– We have also won the Gold award from North West in Bloom for the last nine years.
+- Lytham also won the Gold award from North West in Bloom for nine consecutive years.

-A very big well done to all the members of the Lytham in Bloom team for such a fantastic display that transforms Lytham town centre each year with flowers, and to all their helpers and supporters from local organisations and businesses.
+A very big well done to all the members of the Lytham in Bloom team.
+They create such a fantastic display that transforms Lytham town centre each year with flowers.
+And thanks also go to all their helpers and supporters from local organisations and businesses.